OnSSET/onsset/docs/installation.rst

 to open source GIS environments.
 OnSSET in it's current form relies on QGIS (together with in QGIS included tools from SAGA, GDAL and GRASS)

+.. note:: In order to assure that the QGIS section of OnSSET functions correctly make sure to donwload the lastest long-term release of QGIS (version 3.10 as of the 7th of August 2020)

 Download QGIS for free from the official `QGIS website <http://www.qgis.org/en/site/>`_.

 **Python - Anaconda package**